warlordwinter/startup/README.md

 ### Technologies
 I will utilize the teachnolodies in the following ways.

 -**HTML** HTML Structure is showcased through the structure of the webpage.
 There will be three webpages.
-This includes creating the layout for the PDF viewer, user dashboard, and AI chatbox.One will be used for the intro.
+This includes creating the layout for the PDF viewer, user dashboard, and AI chatbox.
+One page will be used for the introduction page.
+Another page will be fror the User's Dashboard.
+The last page will be for the Login Page.

 -**CSS** Application's styling is used to in chatboxs, screen headers, PDF displayers, dynamic colors.

 **JavaScript** Provides login capability, button connections, and collection of text box information.
 It will also be used to implement the AI chatbox, handle PDF uploads, and make the user experience smoother.